Exawind/amr-wind/amr-wind/wind_energy/README.profileAssim.md

 - [x] Implement general input for weighting matrix
 - [x] Update z normaliation in regression matrix
 - [ ] Add error profile output (to netcdf? instead of to screen)
+- [ ] Fix netCDF input format so that mesoscale data have separate ntime,nheight dimensions rather than an ambiguous single arraySize dimension
 - [ ] Generalize polynomial fit (i.e., implement `m_ind_polyOrder`)
 - [ ] Generalize "Wrf" naming in code to "Meso"
 - [ ] Deal with assumption that the ABL statistics class computes statistics at the cell-centers